 Podcast

-Our State of Education is The Skillman Foundation’s new monthly show featuring a variety of voices, together forming a new vision for Michigan’s K-12 schools.
+Our State of Education is The Skillman Foundation’s monthly show featuring a variety of voices, together forming a new vision for Michigan’s K-12 schools.

 Tune in to hear students, parents, teachers, business leaders, policymakers, and more, hashing out the most pressing needs and promising solutions in schools.
 Our State of Education lets you know what’s happening in education and what you can do to support it.